tuengominh/tuengominh.github.io/_tinkering/processing-to-arduino.md

 ---
 layout: post
 title: Processing Ringtone Collection
-thumb: code/processing-to-arduino.png
+thumb: thumb/processing-to-arduino.png
 meta: A simple Processing app controlling a passive buzzer to play classic ringtones.
 highlight: 1
 topic: code
-tags: [processing, arduino, piezoelectric-output-device]
+tags: [processing, arduino, piezoelectric-actuator, serial]
 ---

 <p>I want to experiment Serial communication from Processing to Arduino by developing a simple Processing app controlling a passive buzzer.
 The app plays the classic theme songs of Super Mario, Harry Potter, Game of Thrones, and Tetris.</p>